GGP1/kure/docs/commands/config/subcommands/argon2/subcommands/test.md

 The Argon2id variant with 1 iteration and maximum available memory is recommended as a default setting for all environments.
 This setting is secure against side-channel attacks and maximizes adversarial costs on dedicated bruteforce hardware.

-If one of the devices that will handle the database has lower than 1GB of memory, we recommend setting the memory value to the half of that device RAM availability.
-Otherwise, default values should be fine.
+> If one of the devices that will handle the database has lower than 1GB of memory, we recommend setting the memory according to that device's RAM availability.

-- Memory: amount of memory allowed for argon2 to use.
-There is no "insecure" value for this parameter, though clearly the more memory the better.
+- Memory: amount of memory allowed for argon2 to use, the more memory the better.
 The value is represented in kibibytes, 1 kibibyte = 1024 bytes.
-Default is 1048576 kibibytes (1024 MB).
+Default is 1048576 kibibytes (1 GiB).

 - Iterations: number of passes over the memory.
 The running time depends linearly on this parameter.
-Again, there is no "insecure value".
 Default is 1.

 - Threads: number of threads number in parallel.
 Default is the maximum number of logical CPUs usable.